Dean's Diversity Postdoctoral Fellows

 If a postdoctoral applicant has a specific department in which they would like to work, the applicant may specify this in their application.

-- This initiative was designed to attract outstanding and diverse candidates for EHE faculty positions at the end of the 2-year postdoctoral appointment.
+- Eligibility for EHE faculty positions at the end of the postdoctoral appointment

-- Annual stipend in the amount of $2000 for conference travel or to support research, teaching and engagement activities.
+- Annual $2,000 stipend for conference travel or to support research, teaching and engagement activities

 Promising candidates in any discipline who meet the following criteria are eligible to apply: